liamg/traitor/README.md

 # Traitor

-A Linux privilege escalation framework.
+Local Unix privilege escalation made simple.

-Packages up a bunch of methods to exploit local vulnerabilities and misconfigurations in order to gain a root shell.
+Packages up a bunch of methods to exploit local vulnerabilities and misconfigurations (including all of GTFOBins) in order to gain a root shell.

 ## Usage